AxionSft/TCL-Kotlin/README.md

 # Start using TCL-Kotlin
 **Check** the guide of [_**TCL-Java**_](https://github.com/AxstSoftware/TCL-Java/wiki)

-The only thing that change is
+The only thing that change IS:

 Java path goes only mixins class

 Kotlin path goes only client class

 ## Key Features